Who I donate to

 Figure 2

-Unlike, say, classic, marginalist-style, Effective Altruist organisations donor lists, there is little emphasis here on, e.g. mosquito nets.
-I am more interested in moon-shots and hail-mary punts and other high-variance strategies, which the Open Philanthropy people bill as hits-based Giving, whereas the default EA strategy is low-variance.
+Unlike, say, classic, marginalist-style, Effective Altruist organisations donor lists, there is little emphasis here on low-variance subjects such as, e.g. mosquito nets.
+I am more interested in moon-shots and hail-mary punts and other high-variance strategies, which the Open Philanthropy people bill as hits-based giving.

 2 Money donations